tellingmachine/DDPG-Mountain-Car/README.md

 # DDPG-Mountain-Car
 DDPG algo

-My simple implementation of the DDPG actor-critic algorithm from https://arxiv.org/pdf/1509.02971.pdf It uses and solves OpenAI Gym's Continuous Mountain Car environment.
+My simple notebook implementation of the DDPG actor-critic algorithm from https://arxiv.org/pdf/1509.02971.pdf It uses and solves OpenAI Gym's Continuous Mountain Car environment.

 Note: this code is quite hacky and not written in vectorized form for higher dimensional problems.
 Batch Norm is not used.